Staged Auxiliary Heat

 - Runtime — How long the heat pump has been running trying to reach the setpoint

-When either threshold is exceeded, auxiliary Stage 1 engages automatically.
+When either threshold is exceeded, auxiliary heat engages automatically.

 For electric auxiliary heat: The compressor keeps running alongside the aux heat.